-To maximise the output of potato starch, a special, industrial-purpose potato is often used.
-With an unpleasant taste due to the high starch content,
+To maximise the output of potato starch, this factory uses a special, industrial-purpose potato.
+With an unpleasant taste due to the high starch content.

 The potato hybrid factory is under construction.

-With this project, SiccaDania combines various entities and technologies of the SiccaDania group from project development in Denmark, equipment from the Netherlands to construction of the evaporator in Poland.
-The latest equipment to be installed is an evaporator.
-The 85 T calandria is installed in place on the construction site in Croatia.
+With this project, SiccaDania combines various entities and technologies of the SiccaDania group from project development in Denmark, and equipment from the Netherlands to the construction of the evaporator in Poland.
+The latest equipment installed is an evaporator.
+The installation team installed the 85 T calandria in place on the construction site in Croatia.

 The new factory is designed according to the SiccaDania: One-In-All-Out© concept.
 In our Innovation Centre in Birkerod, we tested the setup for Croatia from product intake to final product characteristics.

 - Extract starch and by-products from the various crops, i.e. potato, cassava, corn, wheat, pea, lentils, canola/rapeseed, faba beans, chickpeas, soy and quinoa, in the highest quality, efficient, competitive and sustainable manner

-- Process the protein into food or feed quality, and part of the fibre can be processed to dietary fibre
+- Process the protein into food or feed quality, and part of the fibre can be processed into dietary fibre

 - Incorporate a process water treatment system that minimises freshwater intake, produces disposable water and liquid fertiliser

-- Optimise revenues in situations like increasing demand for raw material in a growing industry, climate influences and problems with plant diseases
+- Optimise revenues in situations like increasing demand for raw materials in a growing industry, climate influences and problems with plant diseases

 For more information about our potato-hybrid factory or the On-In-All-Out Concept, contact us at firstname.lastname@example.org